 Severe weather closure at Charlecote Park

-If severe weather is forecast we will close the whole property.
+If severe weather is forecast we may close some areas or even the whole property.
 Here's why...

-We have to close Charlecote in the event of severe weather for the safety of our visitors, staff and volunteers.
+We have to close parts of Charlecote in the event of severe weather for the safety of our visitors, staff and volunteers.

 Our decision to close is based on the current conditions at Charlecote and the most up-to-date weather forecast for the immediate area.
 We would much rather be welcoming visitors than closing our gates.

-This causes flooding in the parkland.
-This is unsafe because we cannot see the edges of the rivers or the boundaries of the lake.
+This causes flooding in the parkland which is unsafe because we cannot see the edges of the rivers or the boundaries of the lake.
 Shallow water at the edge of a flooded area can quickly become deep and dangerous.
+Mud underfoot is slippery.

 Excessive winds and strong gusts can suddenly bring down heavy branches in the parkland or on the cedar lawn.
-Our veteran trees are checked regularly but their age means that weaker branches are vulnerable to stress.
+Our veteran trees are checked regularly throughout the year, but their age means that weaker branches are vulnerable to stress.

 There are many ancient trees on site and in the car park.
 The safety of our staff, volunteers and visitors is paramount.